cseevinck/ArcadeGame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Game Rules

+The goal of the game is to reach the water while avoiding getting hit by the bugs.
+When the player reaches the water side the win count is increased.
+If you get hit you lose and the loss count is increased.
+The reset button resetds the counts.

+## Control

+Use the keyboard arrow keys to control the player movement direction.

+## Credits
+References: stackoverflow.com, w3schools.com, Youtube.com, developer.mozilla.org, css-tricks.com, Udacity lectures, javascript.info, geeksforgeeks.org, and other sites I found online.

 ## Changes by Cornelis Seevinck